linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 ![image](https://user-images.githubusercontent.com/85982220/198888419-59405d89-5a60-462e-946a-4f8985557cc9.png)

-&rarr; Every Saturday night and Sunday morning, we can create post on social media about the benefits of being active, motivating users to be more active on Sunday, encouraging them to use the Bellabeat Membership Program.
+&rarr; Every Saturday night and Sunday morning, I recommend creating post on social media about the benefits of being active, motivating users to be more active on Sunday, encouraging them to use the Bellabeat Membership Program.

+&rarr; I also recommend creating challenges on every Sunday with hashtag on social media (Ex: #ActiveOnSundayWithBellabeat).
+Every week is a different challenge, different exercise to create excitement for users.
 #### %Intensity by hour in a day <a name="ActiveMinutesbyHour"></a>
 Total Intensity by hour is the value calculated by adding all the minute-level intensity values that occurred within the hour.